dianaroemer/Library/README.md

              - On yes, hide aYS prompt, hide queryMenu prompt
          - Slice selected object out of myLibrary[]
          - UpdateDisplay to show updated .shelf
+ - Refactor the modifyButton EventListeners to instead be a part of each gameObject's initGame code, rather than an external, dedicated function.
+That way, each game object will automatically have it's dedicated modify functionality that already refers to it's own targeted object, rather than the convoluted mess I came up with